Manufacturer: | Scratch |

 T' pats list:

 I cut off a 4" piece o' t' airframe t' start off t' nose cone.
-Usin' 3/16" fiberglass laminated foam core, shiver me timbers, me hearties, I epoxied three triangular cuts together t' for t' peak then glued it t' t' 4" airframe piece.
+Avast!
+Arrr!
+Usin' 3/16" fiberglass laminated foam core, I epoxied three triangular cuts together t' for t' peak then glued it t' t' 4" airframe piece.
+Ya scallywag!
 Voilá, a pyramid nose cone!
 I then cut three 6" x 4" rectangles o' foam core and glued them t' t' inside o' t' exposed airframe end as a shoulder.
 Begad!
 T' shock cord be anchored t' t' inside o' t' peak along with about 4oz o' nose weight with epoxy.
-Ahoy!
-Then leavin' some slack inside, I epoxied t' shock cord again t' t' side o' t' foam core shoulder just t' be sure it doesn't pull itself out.
-Arrr!
+Begad!
+Avast!
+Then leavin' some slack inside, me bucko, I epoxied t' shock cord again t' t' side o' t' foam core shoulder just t' be sure it doesn't pull itself out.
 T' shoulder end be then sealed off with a 3/16" thick basswood triangle wedged in betwixt t' shoulder strips.
 Ya scallywag!
-Well, I guess this be t' hardest part after all.
+Well, arrr, I guess this be t' hardest part after all.

 T' inside top o' t' airframe got a layer o' fiberglass t' prevent a zipper.
+Begad!
 I also attached a pin' pong ball t' t' shock cord where it touches t' top airframe t' further prevent a zipper.
-Arrr!
+Blimey!
 Regular cardboard isn't terrifically strong, so hopefully these methods will keep it in one piece.

 Finishing: